The-Ray-Language/raylang.design/README.md

 get console as con; // import the module 'console' and create the alias 'con'
 ```

-​A simple `put` is good enough to export things.
+A simple `put` is good enough to export things.

 ```ray
 put var i: int = 0; // export the variable 'i' for other programs